CS201Group/Flushr/README.md

 Flushr is connected to an internal database holding all (most) known public bathrooms on USC Campus.
 It utilizes a Google Maps API to locate nearby restrooms based on the user's location, and also a Google Sign-In API to allow users to sign in to save and rate their bathrooms of choice.

-Front-end is mainly done via HTML/CSS and Javascript (JS); backend is completed with Java and SQL for database.
+Frontend is mainly done via HTML/CSS and Javascript (JS); backend is completed with Java and SQL for database.

 Flushr makes use of the following technologies: